 Through our chosen curriculum, we aim to prepare our students for adult and working life in the 21st century.

-The educational vision and curriculum design for Braeside School recognises that:
+The educational vision and curriculum design for Braeside Lavington recognises that:

-The following section describes the aims and themes that underly our curriculum at Braeside School, and more details are available about the specific curricula followed in our Early Years, Primary school, Secondary school and the Sixth Form.
+The following section describes the aims and themes that underlie our curriculum at Braeside Lavington, and more details are available about the specific curricula followed in our Early Years, Primary school, Secondary school, and Sixth Form.

 Braeside’s curriculum is based upon the National Curriculum but includes additional learning opportunities that we plan for all our pupils to enhance and extend their learning journey.

-Students are given the opportunity to play sport both socially and in competitive fixtures.
-Sporting activities are run on a ‘sport for all’ basis, while more gifted athletes take part in additional coaching sessions, fixtures and tournaments.
-Braeside School also takes part in a number of inter-school sporting events through partnerships with other international schools.
+Students are given the opportunity to play sports socially and in competitive fixtures.
+Sporting activities are run on a ‘sport for all’ basis, while more gifted athletes take part in additional coaching sessions, fixtures, and tournaments.
+Braeside Lavington also takes part in a number of inter-school sporting events through partnerships with other international schools.